 This list does not include all possible symptoms.
 CDC will continue to update this list as we learn more about COVID-19.
-Public Health - Seattle & King County's "Self-Check Symptoms" tool may be helpful if families are concerned about their student's illness and the possibility of their symptoms being related to the virus.
+Public Health - Seattle & King County's "Self-Check Symptoms" tool or CDC's Coronavirus Self Checker tool may be helpful if families are concerned about their student's illness and the possibility of their symptoms being related to the virus.

 What happens if a student, faculty member or staff becomes ill during the day?
 At this time, you should stay home if you are feeling ill for any reason.

-Following Washington State Department of Health's K-12 Schools - Fall 2020-2021 Guidance, if a person becomes symptomatic of a COVID-like illness or falls ill during the school day, the person will be separated from others.
+Following Washington State Department of Health's K-12 Schools - 2020-2021 Guidance, if a person becomes symptomatic of a COVID-like illness or falls ill during the school day, the person will be separated from others.
 If the symptomatic person is an adult, they will be asked to leave school immediately.
 If the symptomatic person is a student, they will be supervised at a distance of six feet until their parents can pick them up.
-The school will adhere to the COVID-19 Contact Tracing and Process Map established by Seattle and King County Health and the Checklist for Managing Students/Staff With Symptoms of COVID-19.
+The school will adhere to the COVID-19 Contact Tracing and Reporting Map established by Public Health - Seattle & King County and the Checklist for Managing Students/Staff With Symptoms of COVID-19.
 Anyone who has COVID-like symptoms should follow DOH guidelines in monitoring their health during this time.